-Cancellation of Removal is a fancy term for what is essentially a pardon given to individuals who are removable from the United States.
+Cancellation of Removal for Non Permanent Residents is a fancy term for what is essentially a pardon given to individuals who are removable from the United States.
 This a powerful tool for immigration attorneys to assist their clients.
 It can result in a green card and legal residence through the immigration court process.

 There are two forms of the cancellation waiver.
 First for those who already have a green card and the other for those who are undocumented.
 These waivers can only be obtained from an immigration judge so there is always the risk of deportation in this process.